Big Sky, Montana is a vibrant, unincorporated community in southwest Montana, between Bozeman and West Yellowstone

 In its September, 1973 issue, SKI Magazine announced, Montana skiing has arrived!
 And over 30 years later, its sister publication, Skiing Magazine, ranked Big Sky Resort as the 7th BEST U.S. ski resort.
 Big Sky Homes, Big Sky Real Estate, Big Sky Condos.

-May temperatures average about 60 degrees F, reaching from the 70Fs to 80Fs in July and August.
+May temperatures average about 60 degrees F, reaching the 70’s and 80’s in July and August.
 Average daily winter temperatures are around 25 degrees F.

 The Big Sky Resort tram carries skiers and riders to 11,150 feet, giving Big Sky Resort one of the largest total vertical drops in the US, and with access to Lone Peak terrain at Moonlight Basin, with a “Lone Peak Pass,” boarders and skiers can experience “America’s Biggest Skiing” on 5,512 acres of Montana ski and snowboard terrain.